JSMboli/agentic-ai-bootcamp-resources/README.md

 # Agentic AI Bootcamp - Reliable Providers v3

-**Delivery:** 18–26 August 2026 (five teaching days; Thursday 20 August is the Amazon fulfilment-centre industrial visit).
+**If you want to see the publicfacing page for guidance, then go to https://jsmboli.github.io/agentic-ai-bootcamp/** **Delivery:** 18–26 August 2026 (five teaching days; Thursday 20 August is the Amazon fulfilment-centre industrial visit).

 This revision rebuilds the practical layer around reliable Groq/Ollama diagnostics, observable model calls, LangGraph workflows, tools, RAG and genuine Human-in-the-Loop interrupts.